thill3-zz/rankall.R/README.md

 # rankall.R
-Returns a character vector with the name of the hospital that has the ranking specifed by the num argument
+Finds the hospital in eah state that is ranked the "num"th best hospital for mortality rate of "outcome".